 - Plan the journey to school.
 If it involves travelling on public transport alone for the first time practice the journey with your son and then encourage him to try it alone or with a friend.

-- Ensure you purchase the correct school uniform and assist your son by buying him appropriate stationary and kit for school.
+- Ensure you purchase the correct school uniform and PE Kit.
+Assist your son by buying him the appropriate stationary for school.

 - Encourage your son to discuss any hopes or anxieties about starting secondary school.
 Dispel any inappropriate myths which are passed down annually to Year 6 pupils.
 Talk openly about any nagging fears and don’t hesitate to contact school if you have any questions which may need answering.